 On average, time from the new initiation of SGLT2 inhibitors to DKA diagnosis among T2DM patients is 108 to 130 days, depending on whether T2DM population is defined with or without patients also diagnosed as T1DM or secondary diabetes after exposure [18].
 These observational data-based estimates are consistent with those reported in clinical trials of SGLT2 inhibitors (time-to-onset is around 2 to 4 months in most cases, ranging from 1 day to 12 months in total) [11].
-Decreasing risk of DKA over time has been found in separate studies: one study observed incidence rates decreasing from 7.5 to 5.6 to 4.9 per 1,000 person-year when assessed within 30, 60, and 180 days of SGLT2 inhibitor initiation respectively [19], and another study found incidence rates decreasing from 2.5 to 1.6 to 1.1 per 1,000 person-year when assessed within 30, 90, and 180 days of SGLT2 inhibitor initiation for DPP-4 users in these studies.
+Decreasing risk of DKA over time has been found in separate studies: one study observed incidence rates decreasing from 7.5 to 5.6 to 4.9 per 1,000 person-year when assessed within 30, 60, and 180 days of SGLT2 inhibitor initiation respectively [19], and another study found incidence rates decreasing from 2.5 to 1.6 to 1.1 per 1,000 person-year when assessed within 30, 90, and 180 days of SGLT2 inhibitor initiation, respectively [20].
+However, similar decreasing trend in DKA risk was described for DPP-4 users in these studies.
 In time-to-event analyses comparing new users of SGLT2 versus DPP-4 inhibitors, the hazard ratios (HRs) for DKA did not vary by these assessed risk windows.